samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 - ~~HSA binding challenge, Winter 2020~~ (scrapped due to experimental limitations)
 - Physical properties challenge, described below, beginning shortly early 2021
 - Host-guest challenges, Summer 2020 onwards:
-    - We have just launched a [SAMPL8 host-guest challenge on CB8](https://github.com/samplchallenges/SAMPL8/tree/master/host_guest/CB8) as of June 2020.
+    - We concluded a SAMPL8 host-guest challenge on CB8
-    - A GDCC challenge is currently ongoing
+    - A GDCC challenge is currently ongoing, ending February, 2021
     - Data collection on modified cyclodextrins is ongoing and will hopefully lead to a challenge in 2021.

 ### The NanoLuc challenges